DanielRendox/GroceryGenius/README.md

 ## Motivation

-My motivation for this project is to learn how to talk to the server effectively and implement the functionality of real-time data sharing while preserving the offline-first mode, which is known to be tricky for many mobile devs.
+My motivation for this project is to learn how to talk to the server effectively and implement the functionality of live data sharing while preserving the offline-first mode, which is known to be tricky for many mobile devs.
 Additionally, it will add another non-traditional project to my portfolio and allow me to practice the Android tech stack.

 ## Features

 - Easily create and sort your grocery lists
 - Use already available products instead of typing the name of each or create your own items
-- ~~See which products are in stock, which products will be over soon, and which ones have already run out.~~ Discontinued, may be introduced in the future but the main focus has shifted to real-time sharing.
+- ~~See which products are in stock, which products will be over soon, and which ones have already run out.~~ Discontinued, may be introduced in the future but the main focus has shifted to shopping list sharing.
 - Modern Material UI with customizability options such as item sorting, dark/light mode, etc.

 ## Tech stack